What is the Stress Intensification Factor or SIF?

 - R1 =Bend radius, in

-- r2 =Mean radius of matching pipe, in
+- r2 =Mean radius of the matching pipe, in

 In-plane and Out-plane SIF

 The in-plane and out-plane SIF concept for a bend can be obtained from the attached figure from code or in layman’s language the same can be explained as follows:

 From the above-mentioned equations, the following can be interpreted: For the same pipe size and same pipe thickness

-- A short-radius elbow is having more SIF as compared to a long-radius elbow.
+- A short-radius elbow has more SIF as compared to a long-radius elbow.

-- With an increase in the bend radius, the SIF decreases and finally reaches to 1.0 for the straight pipe.
+- With an increase in the bend radius, the SIF decreases and finally reaches 1.0 for the straight pipe.

 - The SIF for a 45-degree elbow and a 90-degree elbow is the same and the bend radius is the same.

 - With an increase in nominal pipe thickness or schedule, the SIF of a bend (90-degree) keeps on decreasing till its value is equal to 1.0.